buildingSMART/IFC4.3.x-development/docs/properties/n/NutsCount.md

 NutsCount
 =========

-Count of nuts to be mounted on one bolt
+Count of nuts to be mounted on one bolt.